Sabela is a reactive notebook for Haskell. The name is the Ndebele word for to respond, which is the behaviour it is built around.

 cabal update

-The execution and dependency management model is based on scripths.
+The execution and dependency model is based on scripths.

 git clone https://github.com/DataHaskell/sabela